The invasive and toxic plant is found throughout the UK, mainly by lowland riverbanks, in rough pastures and on wasteland.

-Stirling Council’s Land Services Team have a programme of work to assess and treat hogweed growth on Council land.
+As we head into its growing season, Stirling Council’s Land Services Team has a programme of work to assess and treat hogweed growth on Council land.

-If the plant is growing on private land, however, it is the responsibility of the landowner.
+If Giant Hogweed is found on private land, however, it is the responsibility of the landowner to take steps to eradicate the plant.